If you are under the age of 21, you no doubt have many plans for your future.

 But how would those plans change if you have a conviction for drunk driving?
 A DUI mark on your record follows you and casts a long shadow over your future.

-A first offense is a misdemeanor, but a driver under the age of 21 does not get off lightly in Cobb County.
+A first offense is a misdemeanor, but a driver under the age of 21 does not get off lightly.

 Penalties could include any or all of the following: